DeepInsight-AI/DeepBI/README.md

-<h1 align="center">Holmes</h1>
+<h1 align="center">DeepBi</h1>

 <div align="center">

-Holmes is an AI-native data analysis platform.
-Holmes leverages the power of large language models to explore, query, visualize, and share data from any data source.
-Users can use Holmes to gain data insight and make data-driven decisions.
+DeepBi is an AI-native data analysis platform.
+DeepBi leverages the power of large language models to explore, query, visualize, and share data from any data source.
+Users can use DeepBi to gain data insight and make data-driven decisions.

 </div>